 - $ sudo ./Update.sh

 Once completed we can now run our main python script.
-But first, we need to download it from the GitHub repo.
+Inside the Sensly folder run:

 - $ python /path/to/Sensly.py